FarronF/limerick-council-meetings/meetings/2021/11/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th October 2021.md

 ***on a pilot basis to be rolled out in other areas around the City if successful.***

-The motion was proposed by Councillor O’Donovan, seconded by Councillor Benson and agreed.--- 13
+The motion was proposed by Councillor O’Donovan, seconded by Councillor Benson and agreed.
+---
+13

 **REPLY**: Limerick City and County Council Transportation and Mobility Department through Active